-Access to data is essential to prioritizing activities for
+Access to data is essential to prioritizing activities for care improvement and evaluating success of improvement efforts.

 VI.A.1.b).(2).(a)

 Residents and faculty members must receive data on quality metrics and benchmarks related to their patient populations.
 (Core)